 They will fit around your needs and your schedule and can support you at the times and on the days of the week that suit you.
-It is one-to-one arrangement between you and the assistant.
+It's a one-to-one arrangement between you and the assistant.

 We can help you to find a Personal Assistant through the Support with Confidence register of approved Personal Assistants.

-Search for a Personal Assistant (PDF 569kb) now.
+Search on the Personal Assistants List (PDF 233 KB) now.
 The list provides details of individual Personal Assistants, rates of hourly pay and availability.

 Ensuring a quality service

 All Personal Assistants must have had special checks before they can be on the register.
-They are also trained and must sign a code of conduct (PDF 44kb).
+They are also trained and must sign a code of conduct (PDF 58.5KB).

 If a personal assistant breaches the code of conduct, unless there is a safeguarding (abuse or neglect) issue, they will be marked as ‘not available’ on the register while an investigation is carried out.

 If a serious breach of the code of contact has taken place, for example there is a safeguarding issue, the personal assistant will be removed from the register.

 If you are concerned that someone is being abused or neglected, contact the Support with Confidence team:

 If you suspect a crime has been committed contact Sussex Police: